 In a review of the various definitions of neglect in 2007, Professor Jan Howarth identified the following types of neglect:

 - Medical neglect – this involves carers minimising or denying children’s illness or health needs, and failing to seek appropriate medical attention or administer medication and treatments.

 - Nutritional neglect – this typically involves a child being provided with inadequate calories for normal growth.
 This form of neglect is sometimes associated with ‘failure to thrive’, in which a child fails to develop physically as well as psychologically.
 However, failure to thrive can occur for other reasons, independent of neglect.
 More recently, childhood obesity resulting from an unhealthy diet and lack of exercise has been considered as a form of neglect, given its serious long term consequences.

 - Emotional neglect – this involves a carer being unresponsive to a child’s basic emotional needs, including failing to interact or provide affection, and failing to develop a child’s self-esteem and sense of identity.
 Some authors distinguish it from emotional abuse by the intention of the parent.

-- Educational neglect – this involves a carer failing to provide a stimulating environment, show an interest in the child’s education at school, support their learning, or respond to any special needs, as well as failing to complying with state requirements regarding school attendance.
+- Educational neglect – this involves a carer failing to provide a stimulating environment, show an interest in the child’s education at school, support their learning, or respond to any special needs, as well as failing to comply with state requirements regarding school attendance.